amitmse/Regulatory/IRB/README.md

 -  Neutral score for a particular variable has been calculated by removing this variable’s contribution and then passing the rest of the variables as an offset and running an intercept model to capture the average impact of the variable removed in the intercept.

+-  Correlation:
+      -  Interval/Ratio: Pearson
+      -  Ordinal: Spearman
--  Correlation: Interval/Ratio: Pearson, Ordinal: Spearman, Binary: Point Biserial
+      -  Binary: Point Biserial